Speaker McCarthy says House to start an impeachment inquiry into President Biden

 "There is not a strong connection at this point between the evidence on Hunter Biden and any evidence connecting the president," Buck said.
 "So I am more focused on the issues that I think Americans care deeply about."

-House Republicans haven't uncovered any evidence of any wrongdoing by President Biden.
-Some are alleging corruption around his son Hunter' business dealings when Biden was vice president.
-But House committee chairmen who are pushing impeachment haven't produced any evidence that the president received any financial benefit.

-Several GOP moderates like Rep. Don Bacon, R-Neb., and Rep. Mike Lawler, R-N.Y., have said publicly they weren't there yet and need to see additional evidence to back up a case for any articles of impeachment.
-The speaker told Breitbart earlier this month that he wouldn't move forward without a floor vote, saying: "If we move forward with an impeachment inquiry, it would occur through a vote on the floor of the People's House and not through a declaration by one person."
+Others, including Reps.
+Don Bacon, R-Neb., and Mike Lawler, R-N.Y., have said publicly they weren't there yet and need to see additional evidence to back up a case for any articles of impeachment.

+Mr. Speaker, you are out compliance with the agreement that allowed you to assume this role.
+The path forward for the House of Representatives is to either bring you into immediate total compliance or remove you.

+Senate Minority Leader Mitch McConnell, R-Ky., has repeatedly warned against another impeachment inquiry and has criticized House Republicans for caving to hard-line members on spending.
+But that criticism has not deterred members of the Freedom Caucus.

+In a speech on the House floor, Rep. Matt Gaetz, R-Fla., said McCarthy was "rushed and rattled" and said the impeachment announcement amounted to a "baby step" toward meeting hard-line demands.

+"Mr. Speaker, you are out compliance with the agreement that allowed you to assume this role," Gaetz said.
+"The path forward for the House of Representatives is to either bring you into immediate total compliance or remove you."

-Trump weighed in recently on his social media platform with a message to House Republicans: "Either IMPEACH the BUM, or fade into OBLIVION."
+Former President Donald Trump also weighed in recently on his social media platform, pressuring House Republicans to move on impeachment: "Either IMPEACH the BUM, or fade into OBLIVION."

-McCarthy said that Biden lied to "the American people about his own knowledge of his family's foreign business dealings."

-"Biden used his official office to coordinate with Hunter Biden's business partners, about Hunter's role in Burisma, the Ukrainian energy company," McCarthy said, adding: "It appears that the president's family has been offered special treatment by Biden's own administration treatment that not otherwise would have received if they were not related to the President.
-These are allegations of abuse of power, obstruction and corruption and they warrant further investigation by the House of Representatives."
+Many Senate Republicans have suggested they will wait to see what an inquiry can uncover.

+There's been no allegation of a high crime or misdemeanor that has met the constitutional test and that's a very different matter and we'll see if that arises.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.